-As a latecomer to camping I would be the first to admit that when I did the Pennine Way in 2013, I had a lot of catching up to do.
+As a latecomer to camping I would be the first to admit that when I did the Pennine Way, I had a lot of catching up to do.
 I did several campsite weekends in order to complete day walks around Northumberland, but the Pennine Way was the first time I had taken a tent on a distance walk.
 Because of my lack of camping experience and the fact that I was on my own, I stuck to small campsites and gardens on that walk, partly for the facilities such as running water and showers, and partly for the availability of support if I needed it.
 This is my tent at the Fieldhead Campsite in Edale at the start of the Pennine Way.

-However, it is plainly useful to be able and willing to wildcamp in an emergency or if plans dictate, so I suggested a wildcamping weekend to a few people on Twitter and came clean about my lack of experience.
+However, it is plainly useful to be able and willing to wildcamp in an emergency or if plans dictate, so I suggested a wildcamping weekend to a few people on social media and came clean about my lack of experience.
 Thankfully, after a bit of rejigging five of us agreed a date in July 2013 and met up at the Cat and Fiddle pub near Buxton for a weekend of walking & wild camping.

 We stopped off for a quick drink before we headed off towards Shining Tor as the sun set.
 After a short walk we reached the summit and the others started to look around for a level place to pitch out of the wind.
 Suddenly everything that had seemed simple on the green campsite lawns was more complicated amongst the heather and the tussocks.
 I managed to get the tent up as it grew dark, although it still flapped more than it should have done, and laid out my mat and sleeping bag onto a floor which slightly resembled a bouncy castle.
 We chatted for a little while before heading for our sleeping bags as it had become chillier as darkness fell.